DLF-Phil-UZH/evalorder/README.md

 Eva
 ===

-Evaluation order form for lecturers/assistants with automated XML generation for import to EvaSys of Hochschuldidaktik of the University of Zurich
+Evaluation order form for lecturers/assistants with automated XML generation for import to EvaSys of Studienangebotsentwicklung of the University of Zurich

 # Installation
 This installation manual describes how Eva can be installed on a standard webhosting environment at the University of Zurich.